KrishnanSG/pytsal/README.md

 ## Contribution

-Contributions are always welcomed, it would be great to have people use and contribute to this project to help users understand and benefit from the library.
+Contributions are always welcomed, it would be great to have people use and contribute to this project so as to help users understand and benefit from the library.

 ### How to contribute
-- **Create an issue:** If you have a new feature in mind, feel free to open an issue and add some short description on what that feature could be.
+- **Create an issue:** If you have a new feature in mind, feel free to open an issue and add a short description on what that feature could be.
 - **Create a PR**: If you have a bug fix, enhancement or new feature addition, create a Pull Request and the maintainers of the repo, would review and merge them.

 ### What can be contributed?